devilbox/docker-php-fpm/doc/php-modules.md

 #### PHP Modules (`mods`, `prod` and `work`)

 The following PHP modules are available on the `mods`, `prod` and `work` flavour:

+> :information_source: Click on any extension name to find out what they are

 <table>
  <tr>